Patterns vs Components

 So then what is a pattern in the context of a modern design system?

-With that said, here are some common ways of defining the term "pattern", with my own personal thoughts about each...
+With that said, here are some common ways of defining the term "pattern", with my own personal thoughts on each...

 A Pattern Is UI Top

-A Pattern Is UX Build From Components Top
+A Pattern Is UX Built From Components Top

 A Pattern Is UX Of Any Kind Top